Skip to content

 03 · Evidence

-Supplier claims checked against written evidence
+Supplier evaluation and verification, checked against written evidence

 Legal